SenatorMorra/pg-ninja/README.md

   	- easier to learn, **good option for students quick start!**
 	- SQL-injection defence with binds
  	- compatibility with `node:pg`
+	- logs for all operation with comfortable syntax
+	- able to extract `SELECT` queries into Excel files
 2. cons `-`:
 	- less functionality
  	- lower performance